-The Raleigh Residency Program provides a unique way for online and professional students to connect while earning course credit.
+The Raleigh Residency Program provides a unique way for Professional Online students to connect while earning course credit.

-As a program requirement for professional and online students, each Residency is three days with Raleigh Residency I held in Raleigh during the first semester of your program and Raleigh Residency II to be completed before graduation.
+As a program requirement for our Professional Online MBA students, each Residency is three days with Raleigh Residency I held in Raleigh during the first semester of your program and Raleigh Residency II to be completed before graduation.

 How It Works

-The Raleigh Residency is a crash course in leadership development, providing 80 to 100 Jenkins MBA Professional and Online students access to the same relationship building and networking opportunities as their full-time classmates.
+The Raleigh Residency is a crash course in leadership development, providing 80 to 100 Professional Online MBA students access to the same relationship building and networking opportunities as their full-time classmates.

 Raleigh Residency I